 However, the more you drink, the more you are taking the sleeping pills into your system, which will push you into feeling more restless, low, and sleep-deprived than when you started.
 If you have been fighting sleep latency for a while now, consider cutting off alcohol.

 Have a Routine and Keep at It

 When you are sleep-deprived and don’t want to leave the house, sticking to a routine is the last thing you can think of doing.
 Ignoring your routine may seem like an easy way out, but it will only worsen you.

 It is okay if you want to take time off to implement ways to overcome sleep latency or practice self-care, but you need to keep track of your day-to-day routines.
-You need to make sure that you can do simple stuff such as paying your bills, doing your chores, etc. If you let things pile up, you will be more sleep-deprived.
+You need to make sure you can do simple things such as paying your bills, doing your chores, etc. If you let things pile up, you will be more sleep-deprived.

-Sleep latency is directly affected by sleep efficiency and sleep debt, which affects the sleep cycle.
-The ideal solution to getting a solid sleep is to make sure you work around these influencers.
+Sleep latency is directly affected by sleep efficiency and debt, affecting the sleep cycle.
+The ideal solution to getting a solid sleep is to work around these influencers.

 Get rid of all distractions like your smartphone, laptop, or TV.
 Make sure you also get enough sleep at night to avoid sleep debt.
 Listening to calming music or doing yoga before bed may also help you get an ideal amount of sleep.
 You need to make sure you can sleep quicker after switching off the lights.